Asymmetrical Shawl Free Knitting Patterns

 Electric Sheep

 Beata’s shawl reminds me of op-art – an art movement focused on creating optical illusions.
 Take a look at the photos and notice how the zig-zagging lines create the “ridges”.
-What I love about this shawl, however, is the use of a stunning tweed yarn – an unpopular choice, but so beautiful.
+What I love about this knit asymmetrical shawl, however, is the use of a stunning tweed yarn – an unpopular choice, but so beautiful.

 Skill level: Intermediate Author: Beata Jezek